-It is tempting to stop taking an antibiotic as soon as you feel better.
+It's tempting to stop taking an antibiotic as soon as you feel better.
 But the full treatment is necessary to kill the disease-causing bacteria.
-Failure to do so can result in the need to resume treatment later and may promote the spread of antibiotic-resistant properties among harmful bacteria.
+Failure to take an antibiotic as prescribed can result in the need to resume treatment later and may promote the spread of antibiotic-resistant properties among harmful bacteria.

 - More-serious illness

-- Prolonged recovery
+- Longer recovery